-Context and Impact indicators 17/12/2021 Indicator I.8 Improving farmers' position in the food chain: INDICATOR C.11 Value added for primary producers in the food chain Indicator Name Gross value added by sector, by type of region, in agriculture and for primary producers Definition The Total Gross Value Added (GVA) (at basic prices), is defined as the value of output less the value of intermediate consumption Output is valued at basic prices, GVA is valued at basic prices and intermediate consumption is valued at purchasers' prices.
-It consists of 5 specific indicators: total GVA GVA by sector (primary, secondary, tertiary), total and share of total GVA GVA by type of region (predominantly rural, intermediate and predominantly urban), total and share of total GVA GVA in agriculture Indicator I.8: GVA of primary producers, total and share of the primary production on the total value added generated by different participants of the food chain (primary production, food manufacturing, food distribution and food service activities) Unit of measurement 1: EUR million 2: EUR million and % 3: EUR million and % 4: EUR million 5: EUR million and % Data source Eurostat - National and Regional Economic Accounts, Economic accounts for agriculture and Structural Business Statistics References / location of the data National data: table 1: Gross value added and income by A10 industry breakdowns [nama 10 a10] 2: National data, by typology: table Gross value added at basic prices by other typologies [urt 10r 3gva] 3: Regional data: table Gross value added at basic prices by NUTS 3 regions [nama 10r 3gva] 4: Gross value added and income by A64 industry breakdowns [nama_10_a64] 5: For agriculture and primary producers (I.8): Gross value added at basic prices + subsidies on production -other taxes on production (table Economic accounts for agriculture - [aact eaa01]) ' Available at: http://ec.europa.eu/eurostat/web/products-datasets/-/aact eaa01 Value added of the food and beverages manufacturing (food manufacturing) Manufacture of food products (C10) + beverages (C11) + tobacco products (C12) (table Annual enterprise statistics for special aggregates of activities (NACE
+Context and Impact indicators 17/09/2021 Indicator I.8 Improving farmers' position in the food chain: INDICATOR C.11 Value added for primary producers in the food chain Indicator Name Gross value added by sector, by type of region, in agriculture and for primary producers The Total Gross Value Added (GVA) (at basic prices), is defined as the value of output less the value of intermediate consumption Output is valued at basic prices, GVA is valued at basic prices and intermediate consumption is valued at purchasers' prices.
+It consists of 5 specific indicators: 1. total GVA Definition 2.
+GVA by sector (primary, secondary, tertiary), total and share of total GVA 3.
+GVA by type of region (predominantly rural, intermediate and predominantly urban), total and share of total GVA 4.
+GVA in agriculture Indicator I.8: GVA of primary producers, total and share of the primary production on the total value added generated by different participants of the food chain (primary production, food manufacturing, food distribution and food service activities) 1: EUR million 2: EUR million and % Unit of measurement 3: EUR million and % 4: EUR million 5: EUR million and % Eurostat - National and Regional Economic Accounts, Economic accounts for Data source agriculture and Structural Business Statistics National data: table Gross value added and income by A10 industry breakdowns [nama 10 a10] National data, by typology: table Gross value added at basic prices by other typologies [urt 10r 3qva] 3: Regional data: table Gross value added at basic prices by NUTS 3 regions [nama 10r 3gva] References / location 4: Gross value added and income by A64 industry breakdowns [nama_10_a64] of the data 5: For agriculture and primary producers (I.8): Gross value added at basic prices + subsidies on production -other taxes on production (table Economic accounts for agriculture - [aact_eaa01]) ' Available at: http://ec.europa.eu/eurostat/web/products-datasets/- /aact_eaa01 Value added of the food and beverages manufacturing (food manufacturing) Manufacture of food products (C10)